globe-swiss/phaenonet-client/README.md

 # Phaenonet Client

-This project is the web-client application for the phenology oberservation offer [PhaenoNet](https://www.phaenonet.ch) by [GLOBE Switzerland](https://www.globe-swiss.ch).
+This project is the web-client application for the phenology observation offer [PhaenoNet](https://www.phaenonet.ch) by [GLOBE Switzerland](https://www.globe-swiss.ch).

 ## Environment